Discrete geometry for electoral geography: Polsby-Popper and other contour-based scores

 \subsection{The landscape of compactness metrics}

 Despite the fact that experts frequently cite Polsby-Popper scores, there is no consensus on how these scores should be used when determining the validity of a districting plan.
 To make matters more confusing, legal contexts often call for the reporting of more than one type of compactness score.
-Consider the recent litigation-driven congressional redistricting in Pennsylvania.
-In the court orders of January 22 and 26, 2018, it is required that ``[A]ny redistricting plan the parties or intervenors choose to submit to the Court for its consideration shall include $\ldots$ [a] report detailing the compactness of the districts according to each of the following measures: Reock; Schwartzberg; Polsby-Popper; Population Polygon; and Minimum Convex Polygon.''\footnote{\emph{Turzai v League of Women Voters of Pennsylvania}, 17A909 (2018).} \begin{itemize} \item {\bf Reock}: the area of a district divided by the area of its smallest circumscribing circle \cite{reock}; \item {\bf Population Polygon}: the population of a district divided by the population contained in its convex hull;\footnote{A \emph{convex body} is a region that contains the entire line segment between any two of its points.
-The \emph{convex hull} of a region is the smallest convex body containing the region.
-This is sometimes picturesquely referred to as the ``rubber-band enclosure."} and \item {\bf Minimum Convex Polygon} (also known as the Convex Hull score): the area of a district divided by the area of its convex hull. \end{itemize} The court orders do not specify whether any of these assessments might be more important than the others, nor how two plans are to be compared.
+Consider the 2018 litigation-driven congressional redistricting in Pennsylvania.
+In the court orders of January 22 and 26 that year, it was declared that ``[A]ny redistricting plan the parties or intervenors choose to submit to the Court for its consideration shall include $\ldots$ [a] report detailing the compactness of the districts according to each of the following measures: Reock; Schwartzberg; Polsby-Popper; Population Polygon; and Minimum Convex Polygon.''\footnote{\emph{Turzai v League of Women Voters of Pennsylvania}, 17A909 (2018).} The last three of these metrics are defined as follows. \begin{itemize} \item {\bf Reock}: the area of a district divided by the area of its smallest circumscribing circle \cite{reock}; \item {\bf Population Polygon}: the population of a district divided by the population contained in its convex hull;\footnote{A \emph{convex body} is a region that contains the entire line segment between any two of its points.
+The \emph{convex hull} of a region is the smallest convex body containing the entire region.
+This is sometimes picturesquely referred to as the ``rubber-band enclosure.''} and \item {\bf Minimum Convex Polygon} (also known as the Convex Hull score): the area of a district divided by the area of its convex hull. \end{itemize} The court orders do not specify whether any of these assessments might be more important than the others, nor how two plans are to be compared.
+If two plans were being evaluated in terms of their Reock scores, each plan had 18 values to consider, and it is not obvious how to say that one suite of scores is better than the other (see Figure~\ref{fig:maptitude} for 8-district Minnesota comparisons).
+Averaging over the districts to make two plans directly comparable may give some insight, but it fails to distinguish a plan where all districts are moderate from another where some districts score extremely badly while others score favorably.

-A final notable variant to these scores is to simply report the total perimeter involved in a districting plan.
-For example, the state constitutions of Iowa and Colorado and at least one expert report\footnote{\emph{Puerto Rican Legal Defense and Education Fund v Gantt}, 796 F.~Supp.~677 (E.D.N.Y.~1992).} compare the total area of the jurisdiction (which is constant across alternative/contending districting plans for that jurisdiction) to the sum of all district perimeters.